openplotter/documentation-v1-x-x/network.md

 to Picture 3:
 The smartphone can be connected to the marina wifi or to the gsm internet.
-Usb tethering must be activated (android auto disables it!).
+Usb tethering must be activated.
-Set "Sharing internet device" to USB0.
-This is importand when other clients which are connected to the OpenPlotter AP should get internet access.
-_BTW: The tethered connection can be used to remote control the RPi with the VNC-viewer.
-You only need the IP address which android gave the RPi (192.168.42.xxx).
-(The android app "Network Tools" from HE.NET does tell you the address in the device Manager.
-Many like this connection for emergencies
--if your display doesn't work
--your mouse or keyboard doesn't work and headless use
--if your network doesn't work
-_

 ![](.gitbook/assets/network_modes.png)

 Choose one of the available standard configurations and click on _Set_ to enable it.

 What does bridge mean?
 This is how routers work.
-It doesn't matter if you connect your client to an ethernet port or the wifi AP on the router.
+It doesn't matter if you connect your client to an ethernet port of the router or to the routers AP.
-It is not a good idea to connect a router (or your RPi in bridge mode) to a router (only if it has an uplink port)!
+It is not a good idea to connect a router (or your RPi in bridge mode) to a router (only if it has an uplink port and you use it)!
 Rpi ethernet port as client -> no bridge
 RPi ethernet port as DHCP server -> bridge